If you have a thyroid problem then there’s also a good chance that you are taking other prescription medications.

 These medications work by interfering with how your brain communicates with your thyroid gland.

-• Steroids – Steroids are often given to patients as prescription medications to help LOWER inflammation in certain diseases.
-Most doctors know not to use these powerful medications long-term, but it may be necessary for some individuals.
+- Steroids – Steroids are often given to patients as prescription medications to help lower inflammation in certain diseases.
+Most doctors know not to use these powerful medications long-term, but it is sometimes necessary.
 Steroids have a suppressive effect on the brain which reduces TSH production and this effect gets worse the longer you use the steroids.
-By the way, this side effect can occur if you are using topical steroids as well!
-Topical steroids in gels or creams are typically not absorbed very well (1) but they can be depending on where you place them.
-If you put topical steroids on your face, under your eyes, around your nose or lips then you are absorbing a lot more than you think.
+By the way, this side effect can also occur if you are using topical steroids as well!
+Topical steroids in gels or creams are typically not absorbed very well (5) but they can be depending on where you place them.
+If you put topical steroids on your face, under your eyes, around your nose or lips then you are absorbing a lot more than you think and those steroids may be causing problems with both your adrenal glands and your thyroid.

 Category #3.
 Medications that Block Thyroid Hormone Production from the Thyroid Gland.